Due to national lockdown restrictions, tours are suspended until

 Availability, Pricing, and Group Sizes

-At other times, we are not receiving significant numbers of visitors and
+At the moment, we are not receiving significant numbers of visitors and

 group sizes are usually very small, so you can expect an intimate yet